 May 2018 EPA releases its 2018 spring regulatory agenda and indicated its intent to publish a proposed rule regarding the new NSR accounting procedure.

 June 26 and 27, 2018 Seventeen industry groups move to intervene on behalf of EPA in Environmental Defense Fund v.
 EPA, No. 18-1149.

 Oct.
-11, 2018 EPA filed its first status report in Environmental Defense Fund v.
+11, 2018 EPA files its first status report in Environmental Defense Fund v.
 EPA, No. 18-1149.
-The agency confirmed that it is developing the proposed rule for project emissions accounting.
+The agency confirms that it is developing the proposed rule for project emissions accounting.

 Aug.
 9, 2019 EPA publishes a draft rule intended to relax the two step review process.
 Under the proposal, EPA would allow regulated entities to consider “both emissions increases and emissions decreases that result from a given proposed project” at Step 1.
 This would fundamentally change the NSR accounting process, which previously studied whether a modification by itself would result in significant emissions increases at Step 1, with no consideration of other decreases.
 This rule formalizes the March 13, 2018 guidance that is still on hold.
 The comment period for these proposed rules closes Oct.
 8, 2019.